gooofy/zerovox/README.md

 ZeroVox runs entirely offline, ensuring privacy and independence from cloud services.
 It's completely free and open source, inviting community contributions and suggestions.

-Modeled after FastSpeech2, ZeroVOX goes a step further with zero-shot speaker cloning, utilizing Global Style Tokens (GST) and Speaker Conditional Layer Normalization (SCLN) for effective speaker embedding.
+Modeled after FastSpeech2, ZeroVOX goes a step further with zero-shot speaker cloning, utilizing effective speaker embedding.
 The system supports both English and German speech generation from a single model, trained on an extensive dataset.
 ZeroVOX is phoneme-based, leveraging pronunciation dictionaries to ensure accurate word articulation, utilizing the CMU dictionary for English and a custom dictionary for German from the ZamiaSpeech project where also the phoneme set used originates from.

 ZeroVOX can serve as a TTS backend for LLMs, enabling real-time interactions, and as an easy-to-install TTS system for home automation systems like Home Assistant.
 Since it is non-autoregressive like FastSpeech2 its output is generally easy to control and predictable.